 Deciding the amount of child support to be paid by the noncustodial parent can be a complex process.
 This is particularly true when matters are made worse due to a stressful divorce and disputes over custody.
 It can be disheartening for the noncustodial parent to discover that a formula will determine the financial future for that parent and child.

-Nearly ten years ago, a resident of Alexandria, VA, was involved in a divorce, and a child custody battle.
+Nearly ten years ago, a resident of Alexandria, VA, was involved in a child custody battle for his now-10 year old son.
 Since then, he has remarried, and has an infant son with his wife.
-He is also the father of a 9-year-old boy from a prior relationship that ended in 2007.

 As stated in Fairfax Times, Christian Paasch’s case was assigned a guardian ad litem who advised him and his previous partner to share custody of their son.
 The guardian ad litem for the child is an attorney who provides recommendations to the court about what is in the best interests of the child.
 The judge granted primary custody to the boy’s mother, and monthly visitation rights to the father.
 The amount of monthly child support Paasch said he was required to pay was nearly $1,000, excluding inflation.